m4rCsi/eclipse-external-formatter/README.md

 External Code Formatter for Eclipse.

-On code format requests it redirects the request to a costumizable command.
+On code format requests it redirects the request to a customizable command.

 Tested with:
 - astyle